 We did find the stuff sack to be a little on the tight side, requiring just a little extra effort to pack the bag away.
 That said, once the bag was completely stuffed, it can be compressed even further through the use of a compression sack, making it a legitimate backcountry bag for backpackers who don't like the constrictive design of mummy bags.

-The North Face Dolomite is the Galactic's only rival for packed size.
+The Galactic has very few, if any, rivals for packed size.
 Some of the other bags we tested, including two of the double bags, pack up very nicely and can be considered an average option for backcountry use.
-However, it has nearly double the weight of the Galactic.
+However, all of these rival come with at least the weight of the Galactic.

 Related: The Best Budget Backpacking Sleeping Bags